stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     	System.out.println(app.getName());
     }

-Alternatively, there is an `options` array in all collection resource getters that you can use to specify the pagination:
+Alternatively, there is a map in all collection resource getters that you can use to specify the pagination:

 	Map<String, Object> queryParams = new HashMap<String, Object>();
     queryParams.put("offset", 10);